Top 4 lane separator materials!

 However, they have some serious downsides, which include the following:

 - Most concrete lane dividers are grey, which is difficult to spot during fog and winter nights.
 As a result, there can be severe accidents or vehicle collisions.
 Plus, they also reduce the width for cyclists to ride their bicycles, causing less space for cyclists to ride their bicycles;

 - Most commonly, labour cost is high for their installation, and the construction can increase environmental pollution.

 Plus, they are mostly permanent, and you cannot move them without breaking them first.

 Is a plastic lane divider good to use?

 Plastic lane dividers are another popular material that can create delineation by forming bicycle lanes.

 They are very cost-effective lane dividers that can reduce crashes and are growing popular across various places in Europe.
 Most of them are made from recyclable thermoplastic, which is soft, and the passing vehicles will not have a severe effect on their tires.

-Most of the designs of plastic lane dividers don’t have any sharp edges and are flexible enough to absorb shocks.
+Most of the plastic lane divider designs have no sharp edges and are flexible enough to absorb shocks.
 Therefore, plastic lane dividers are a good option because while they can protect cyclists, they also don’t affect other vehicles.